Graduation Composition & Communication Requirement

 Faculty choosing to submit a course for GCCR approval will do so by completing a GCCR Review Submission Form and attaching a copy of the course syllabus with GCCR assignments highlighted.
 The Review Submission Form will ask programs to specify the courses, resources, and mechanisms being used to meet the requirements and the assessment expectations.
 During the initial implementation period leading up to fall 2014, GCCR courses will be submitted manually to the Advisory Committee in electronic document form (.doc or .pdf) for review by the committee.
 As the process is refined and improved, it will migrate to become a part of the eCATS curriculum proposal system in the same way that other specific curriculum proposals are integrated into that platform (e.g UK Core, Distance Learning).

-What resources will be available to faculty for developing courses for the GCCR?
+What resources will be available to faculty for developing or teaching courses for the GCCR?

 Who will review and approve courses for the GCCR, and what will that process be?